Whaleplane/FinanceRun/readme.txt

 Known High Priority Issues:
 ---
 >>Player does not immediately lose game when going negative in combat
+>>Another enemy can attack player while player is already in combat

 Know Low Priority Issues:
 ---
 >>Cursor type does not change to normal mouse when combat HUD appears
->>Stats HUD overlaps with popups
->>Enemies float during popup
 >>Camera can sometimes overlap blocks and cause issues (make blocks around combat invisible, set player position on start)
 >>Audio setting does not save between sessions